groundxai/groundx-sdks/sdks/typescript/README.md

 ### `groundx.projects.removeBucket`<a id="groundxprojectsremovebucket"></a>

-This endpoint allows you to remove a bucket from a project.
+remove a bucket from a project.
+Buckets and projects can be associated many to many, this removes one bucket to project association without disturbing others.

 #### 🛠️ Usage<a id="🛠️-usage"></a>